eticav/elm-pouchdb/README.md

 Thanks to the Pouchdb team and Elm-lang team for their respective work on the js Pouchdb library and the Elm language.

-# declaring local and remote database
+# Declaring local and remote database

 ```elm